-There are time limits for making a complaint (usually six months from when you were fired).
+There are time limits for making a complaint: you have up to six months after your last day of work.

 A human rights claim can be appropriate for lower-income workers who were hired for a short time.
-If you were in a job for a long time, or your employer is guilty of especially bad behaviour, you might get more compensation by starting a legal action.
+If you were in a job for a long time, or your employer behaved very badly, you might get more compensation by starting a legal action.

 Starting legal action against your employer

-If your claim is for less than $35,000, you can sue in Small Claims Court.
+If your claim is for more than $5,000 and less than $35,000, you can sue in Small Claims Court.
 It’s faster and less complicated than suing in the BC Supreme Court.
-If your claim is for less than $5,000, it will be heard by the Civil Resolution Tribunal.
+If your claim is for $5,000 or less, you can file online with the Civil Resolution Tribunal.
 This is an online tribunal that encourages a collaborative approach to resolving disputes.

 If you do decide to sue, there are time limitations on filing lawsuits.
-The time limit to sue in court is two years from when you were fired.
+Generally, the time limit is two years from when you were fired.
 There are steps you can take to extend the time limit and preserve your rights.
 A lawyer can explain your options, and help you decide on the best course of action.

-It is important to get legal advice in considering these options.
-Once you have started on one of these paths, you may be legally prevented from switching to or using another process.
+It’s important to get legal advice in considering these options.
+Once starting on one of these paths, you may be legally prevented from using another process.
 It is also important to understand which option is best suited for your particular problem.
 If you don’t have a lawyer, there are options for free or low-cost legal help.